 The fundamental truth is that every New Testament, pre-Roman church was independent and autonomous.
 There was no other church or head church, denomination, counsel or organization, which usurped dictatorial authority over any other local body of believers.
 Even the apostles would not use their authority to dictate their will, and their will was indeed the foundation stone of truth.
 After Paul took and circumcised Timothy, Dr. Luke records, "And as they went through the cities they delivered them the decrees for to keep, that were ordained of the apostles and elders which were at Jerusalem" (Acts 16:4).
 That is as strong as it gets in the Scriptures.
-When Rome set up its universal, catholic church it not only issued its own decrees, it used fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?
-And what concord hath Christ with Belial? or what part hath he that believeth with an infidel?
-And what agreement hath the temple of God with idols? for ye are the temple of the living God; as God hath said, I will dwell in them, and walk in them; and I will be their God, and they shall be my people.
-Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you, And will be a Father unto you, and ye shall be my sons and daughters, saith the Lord Almighty.
+When Rome set up its universal, catholic church it not only issued its own decrees, it used Roman Empire swords to enforce their dictates.

+Paul clarifies the organization which Dr. Chafer tries to divide into two different entities.
+In Ephesians he states clearly "Now therefore ye are no more strangers and foreigners, but fellow citizens with the saints, and of the house hold of God; and are built separate, saith the Lord, and touch not the unclean thing; and I will receive you, And will be a Father unto you, and ye shall be my sons and daughters, saith the Lord Almighty.